 Humans have left about 34, 000 objects in space.
 Some are predictable (satellites), others not (discarded zip ties, and Elon Musk’s personal Tesla Roadster).
 Dr. Alice Gorman is a space archaeologist who is fascinated by this “space junk” and what it tells us about humanity and our future.
 Gorman began her career studying Aboriginal archaeology in her native Australia.
-Contemplation of the sky one night in 2002 led to an epiphany: Space is full of orbital junk with an archaeological This story is from Kinfolk Issue Forty Buy Now Related Stories Arts & Culture Issue 30 Closer Encounters What should we say to aliens?
+Contemplation of the sky one night in 2002 led to an epiphany: Space is full of orbital junk with an archaeological This story is from Kinfolk Issue Forty Buy Now Related Stories Arts & Culture Issue 45 Ayana Omilade Flewellen A scholar at one with the elements.
+Arts & Culture Issue 30 Closer Encounters What should we say to aliens?
 Arts & Culture Issue 29 Lost in Space Technology is inflating our personal bubbles.
 Should we pop them?
 Arts & Culture Issue 29 Rock the Cradle Lullabies have the sedative power to soothe — and to scare.
-Arts & Culture Issue 42 Anna Wiener Anna Wiener was on the path to Silicon Valley success.
-Then she pivoted.
-Allyssia Alleyne charts the making of a tech-skeptic.
-Arts & Culture Issue 42 Influencers Anonymous Instagram content creators answer a short survey about the influencer industry.
-Arts & Culture Issue 42 Crazy Busy There’s no rest for the aspirational.
+Arts & Culture Issue 45 Yoga with Adriene The internet’s best friend is—finally—finding her own flow.
+Arts & Culture Garden Issue 45 Piet Oudolf The Dutch designer bringing life—and death—to traditional gardens.